-Complete a physical exercise once a day!
+From Session 1: Complete a physical exercise once a day!
 You can either use the physical exercise we did at the beginning of the session, or you can invent your own.

-Facilitators reflect with group on today's session to summarize learning:
+Facilitators reflect with group on today's session to summarise learning: